-To mark CIRAS’ 25th anniversary, chief executive officer of RSSB Mark Phillips – also a CIRAS director – shares his thoughts on the organisation’s importance, from our start in 1996 to our future evolution.
+Chief executive officer of Rail Safety and Standards Board, Mark Phillips – also a CIRAS director – shared his thoughts on CIRAS' importance, from our start in 1996 to our future evolution.

 Thinking about the role of CIRAS in the transport sector today, it’s always worth remembering its history.
 CIRAS was formed following a train accident at Greenock in Scotland and later embedded across the rail industry after the Ladbroke Grove rail accident in 1999 and then Hatfield in the following year.